EugeneW/gaming-cloud-sdk-unity-documents/Unity_SDK.md

 -----------------
 ### <a name ="FGC.GetUserList">FGC.GetUserList</a>
-Gets the user list specified by conditions.
+Get the user list specified by conditions.
 The result is returned by the callback with the arguments of IList of User and Error.

     public static void GetUserList(string uid, string provider, Action<IList<User>, Error> callback)